 Fortunately, dust mites are tiny enough to be removed via a HEPA filter in a powerful air purifier.
-Although it's best to combine all the methods outlined above in combating dust mites, an air purifier will provide much-needed instant relief if you're an allergy sufferer.
+Although it's best to combine all the methods outlined above if you're wondering how to get rid of dust mites, an air purifier will provide much-needed instant relief if you're an allergy sufferer.
 To help you decide, take a look at our guide to the best air purifiers.

 How will I know if I have dust mites?